adaskin/adaskin.github.io/docs/_posts/2024-06-05-python-multithread-and-multiprocess-programming-mini-quantum-simulator.md

 tags: quantum simulator multithread multiprocess programming python
 ---

 Recently, I've put a public mini quantum simulator repo on [github](https://github.com/adaskin/a-simple-quantum-simulator).
-While it is desirable to use quantum simulator packages such as [PennyLane](https://www.pennylane.com/) or [Qiskit](https://www.ibm.com/quantum/qiskit), sometimes as a researcher, it is best to have our own simulator code that we can try different things on it.
+While it is desirable to use quantum simulator packages such as [PennyLane](https://www.pennylane.com/) or [Qiskit](https://www.ibm.com/quantum/qiskit), sometimes as a researcher, it is best to have our own simulator code so that we can try different things on it.
 While combining my old python codes, I've decided to put also a multiprocess version of the simulator.
 The followings are my observations of multihreading and multiprocessing in Python for my quantum simulator.

 # Multiprocessing in Python